-When you’re choosing a mutual fund, you can get around the commission fee by picking a no-load fund.
-With ETFs on the other hand, you don’t have that option.
+When you’re choosing a mutual fund, you can get around the commission fee by buying directly from the mutual fund company.
+(Picking a no-load fund will also help you save.)
+With many ETFs, on the other hand, you don’t have that option.
 Since exchange-traded funds are traded like stocks, the fees can quickly add up if you’re executing multiple trades throughout the day.

 Tax Efficiency of ETFs vs. Mutual Funds

 Aside from the upfront costs, investing in ETFs or mutual funds can have an impact on your bottom line at tax time.
 When the assets in a particular fund appreciate in value and those securities are sold, this results in a capital gain for the fund as a whole.
 Capital gains are then passed on to shareholders, typically in the form of a year-end distribution.
 Any gains you realize are subject to capital gains tax and depending on your income, you could end up owing more to Uncle Sam when you file your return.

 Exchange-traded funds are usually considered to be more tax efficient because of how they’re structured.
 Passively traded ETFs typically have fewer capital gains distributions for individual investors compared to mutual funds.

 Try out our capital gains tax calculator.